yandex-cloud/docs/ru/iam/operations/sa/create-access-key.md

 ```
 $ yc iam access-key create --service-account-name my-robot \
-    --description "this key for my bucket"
+    --description "this key is for my bucket"
 ```

 **[!TAB API]**